MahatKC/MahatKC/README.md

 ### Hello! :wave: Glad to have you here.
 Make yourself comfortable and grab some coffee! :coffee:

-I'm Mateus Karvat, Computer Scientist from Cascavel-PR in the south of Brazil.
+:man_student: I'm Mateus Karvat, Computer Scientist from Cascavel-PR in the south of Brazil.
 I graduated from [UNIOESTE](https://www.unioeste.br/portal/) in 2022.

-During my BSc I have done undergraduate research in Quantum Computing and Deep Learning, as well as organizing outreach events with the PETComp group.
+:microscope: During my BSc I have done undergraduate research in Quantum Computing and Deep Learning, as well as organizing outreach events with the [PETComp group](https://petsite-bd39a.web.app/).
 A few papers based on these projects have been [published in national and international journals and conferences](https://scholar.google.com.br/citations?user=0NHCSV4AAAAJ).

 I love learning new things and consider myself to be a [multipotentialite](https://puttylike.com/terminology/).
-For hobbies, I love gaming :video_game:, TV Shows (Huge Star Trek fan :vulcan_salute:) and Formula 1 :racing_car:.
+For hobbies, I love gaming :video_game:, TV Shows (Huge Mr Robot :man_technologist: and Star Trek :vulcan_salute: fan) and Formula 1 :racing_car:.

-You can reach me on [LinkedIn](https://www.linkedin.com/in/mateus-karvat-camara/) or by email (mkarvat at gmail dot com).
+:incoming_envelope: You can reach me on [LinkedIn](https://www.linkedin.com/in/mateus-karvat-camara/) or by email (mkarvat at gmail dot com).

 <!--
 **MahatKC/MahatKC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.